 Don’t reinvent the proverbial wheel every time you need a project done.
 Reduce labor costs by using tools like a conveyor belt for assembly, hierarchy of approval for purchase orders, written recipes for your chocolate confections, etc.

-Technology can help you in cutting labor costs as well.
+Technology can help you in cutting labor costs as well, such as using a reliable expense report software..
 Computers can automate many tasks that might need an unnecessary manual hand.
 Equipment can greatly reduce production time and costs, especially for certain heavy labor jobs.
 Even simply computer software can enhance and improve project management and workflows so that more gets done with less labor.

 Know what each job entails and what necessary skills are required to perform them.
 Then hire employees that best match those skill sets.
 Your bookkeeper should have college-level accounting training.
 A plumber should have passed an apprenticeship.
 Hiring the best candidate for each job will both reduce labor costs and increase your production and efficiency.